michelesr/thesis/src/intro.md

 ### End-to-end testing

-In addition to the configuration of the testing environment in a container based software architecture, this document will talk about the end-to-end testing techniques.
+In addition to the configuration of the testing environment in a container based software architecture, this document will talk about the end to end testing techniques.
 End-to-end testing is the testing of the final product, and his purpose is to programmatically simulate the user interaction with the application interface in order to discover bug that are visible from the extern, that are the same bugs the users discover first.

 ### Continuous integration and delivery